 In copywriting, the headline of an ad (aka the big thing your eye is initially drawn towards) has one purpose.
 That purpose is to get the next sentence read.
 You know what the purpose of the second sentence is?
 To get the third sentence read.
 And so on.

-Hence, if we treat the subject line as headline, the first bit of the email can be thought of as the sub-headline.
-Use it to further build desire to open the email.
+Hence, if we treat the subject line as a headline, the first bit of the email can be thought of as the sub-headline.
+Use it to further build a desire to open the email.

 For example, if the subject line is "$25 off Widget A Until Friday," you can put at the very top of the email's body something like "Use promo code COOLGUY at checkout"